trello-archive/trellisheets/README.md

 ## Should I use these styles for the web client?

-The web client does’t use the base styles and components provided here, but it does stick to the style guide (please read it).
+The web client doesn't use the base styles and components provided here, but it does stick to the style guide (please read it).
 These styles should be used as a starting point for almost everything else: blogs, landing pages, etc.